 By using different levels of VG and PG, manufacturers can create a thicker or thinner e-liquid.
 They do this to support different vape kits.
 E-liquids with a higher VG percentage (60% VG or higher) will require more power and heat to be turned into vapour, to accommodate this you will need a more powerful kit.
 If you’ve just started vaping we recommend you’ll be using a less powerful kit and because of this, you will require an e-liquid that has a higher PG content, one that’s 50% PG or higher.

 A mouth to lung vape kit is one that has been designed to emulate the process of smoking a cigarette, you are expected to inhale vapour into your mouth, carry it into your lungs and then exhale.
 To enable you to do so, these kits will produce a small amount of vapour.
 When using a mouth to lung vape kit, you’re going to want a thinner e-liquid that produces less vapour.
-We recommend a high PG e-liquid, one that is 50% PG or higher to achieve this.
+We recommend a 50% PG e-liquid or higher as the ideal starting point.

-A direct to lung kit works slightly differently, it will produce a far greater amount of vapour.
+A direct to lung kit works slightly differently, it will produce a far greater amount of vapour, the most common type of DTL kit is a sub ohm kit.
 To use one properly you will need to adopt a direct to lung vaping style, this is where you inhale vapour directly into your lungs and then exhale.
-This style will require an e-liquid that is capable of creating more vapour, in this case, a thicker e-liquid that’s 60% VG or higher will work best.
+This style will require an e-liquid that is capable of creating more vapour, in this case, a thicker e-liquid that’s 60% VG or higher will work best, with the most popular being 70% VG e-liquid.

 CBD or Cannabidiol is appearing in e-liquid more and more.
 It is the non-psychoactive element of the cannabis plant and has grown in popularity.
-CBD e-liquids are available in different concentration levels, if you’ve just started using CBD e-liquid we recommend trying a lower strength, to begin with, you can find more information here.
+CBD e-liquids are available in different concentration levels, if you’ve just started using CBD e-liquid we recommend trying a lower strength, to begin with.

 CBD e-liquids can be vaped in much the same way as a standard e-liquid, they will still have a confirmed VG / PG ratio so you’ll know exactly which kind of device they can be paired with.
 They generally have a high PG ratio and so will work best with mouth to lung kits.
 It’s also worth noting that they generally need to be used at lower wattages, we recommend no higher than 15W.